UBio-MolFM: A Universal Molecular Foundation Model for Bio-Systems: Conclusion and Future Work

 In this report, we have introduced UBio-MolFM, a specialized molecular foundation model engineered to bridge the gap between \textit{ab initio} accuracy and the scale of biological systems.
 By synergizing the UBio-Mol26 dataset with the hardware-efficient E2Former-V2 architecture, we demonstrate a model that achieves \textit{ab initio}-level fidelity on large, out-of-distribution biomolecular systems (up to $\sim$1,500 atoms) and realistic MD observables.
 Our rigorous evaluation confirms that UBio-MolFM excels in key areas: \begin{itemize} \item \textbf{High-Fidelity Dynamics:} The model accurately reproduces the complex solvation structure of water and ionic solutions, maintains the environmentally dependent conformations of flexible peptides like CsA, and captures the precise coordination geometry of metal ions in RNA. \item \textbf{Efficiency Step-Change:} UBio-MolFM operates 5--7$\times$ faster than current state-of-the-art equivariant models (e.g., MACE, UMA) on large systems, enabling substantially more practical MD throughput. \item \textbf{Scalable Accuracy:} The integration of long-range LSR modeling allows the model to generalize effectively to macromolecular systems significantly larger than its training distribution. \end{itemize}

 However, we also recognize open challenges.
 While gaining speed over other MLFFs, UBio-MolFM remains substantially slower than classical force fields, limiting current validation to shorter timescales for medium-sized systems.
-Furthermore, we observed a regression in DNA energy prediction accuracy from Stage 2 to Stage 3, highlighting the need to balance data diversity for nucleic acids.
+Furthermore, we observed that while absolute energy accuracy improved for DNA structures from Stage 2 to Stage 3, there was a regression in temporal energy stability (local energy differences, $\Delta E$), highlighting the need to further balance data diversity for nucleic acid potential energy surfaces.
 These results position UBio-MolFM not as a final solution, but as a robust proof-of-concept that high-fidelity, generalizable biological simulation is achievable.